 Take NM state road 4 just south of White Rock, turn onto Monterey South.
 Stay on Monterey South, turn right on Potrillo Rd.
 Then turn right on Estante Rd.
-Follow Estante around a left turn and park when you see a fire hydrant on the right side.
-Don't block the hydrant or the mailboxes.
-Walk the trail on the south 100yds, where it forks, take the trail heading right.
-Follow this trail to a large gate and a sign.
+Follow Estante around a left turn and park when you see a fire hydrant on the right side, near the address of 428 Estante Road.
+Please do not block the hydrant or the mailboxes.
+Take the trail between mailbox 428 and the fire hydrant and follow this trail to a large gate and a sign.
 75' after the gate, head left on a trail to the cliff top.
 To get to the base, scramble down the east side of the cliffs- this last part is 3rd class (May be challenging for some dogs or little kids without help).
 Should take about 10 minutes.

 34 Total Routes

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Potrillo Cliffs:

 Car Camping with the Kids 5.6 4c 14 V S 4b Trad, TR, 1 pitch, 45'

 Pillars of Hercules (left var.)
 5.7 5a 15 V+ MVS 4b Trad, TR, 1 pitch, 45'